-In this article, our focus will be on the Orlando real estate market trends and investment opportunities in 2020.
-Orlando home prices are expected to rise by 3.2% in 2020.
-Owing to its picturesque beaches and rapidly improving quality of life, Orlando, FL is proving to be a secure real estate investment destination for not only local but also international investors.
+Orlando has once again proved to be one of the best places to invest in real estate in Florida.
+Owing to its picturesque beaches, rapidly improving quality of life, booming population and economy, Orlando is proving to be a secure real estate investment destination for not only local but also international investors.

+There is a great demand for rental properties due to the high proportion of renters (65.29%).
+Moreover, Orlando real estate prices remain highly affordable with a median value of $250,000 (as on Feb 2020).
+We can say that this is true for the entire Florida real estate market.
 According to Zillow, the first-time buyers in the U.S. looking for an affordable home without much competition may have the best luck in the State of Florida, with Orlando real estate market ranked high in the “Top 10 best cities for first-time home buyers.”

-Orlando Real Estate Market Forecast 2020
+Orlando Real Estate Market Forecast 2020 – 2021

-Orlando housing market 2020 is shaping up to continue the trend of the last few years as one of the strongest markets in the United States.
+Orlando housing market 2020 is shaping up to continue the trend of the last few years as a strong sellers' market.
+It is also one of the hottest real estate markets for investing in rental properties.

 Here is the Orlando real estate price appreciation graph by Zillow.
-It shows us the current home price appreciation forecast of 3.2% till Sep 2020.
+It shows us the current home price appreciation forecast of 4.4% till Feb 2021.

-Orlando Housing Market Forecast 2019 – 2021
+Orlando Housing Market Forecast 2021

 Here is a short and crisp Orlando housing market forecast for the 3 years ending with the 3rd Quarter of 2021.
 The accuracy of this forecast for Orlando is 85% and it is predicting a positive trend.